Chart Color Schemes

 Alligator hosts an older demographic, ranking in the top quartile nationwide

-Alligator's median age is 47 years, significantly higher than the Rest of NT average of 31 years and considerably older than Australia's median age of 38 years.
-Compared to the Rest of NT average, Alligator has an over-representation of the 65-74 age cohort at 15.2%, while the 25-34 year-olds are under-represented at 11.6%.
-The 65-74 concentration is notably higher than the national average of 9.4%.
-Post the 2021 Census, the 75 to 84 age group has increased from 3.9% to 6.5% of Alligator's population.
-Conversely, the 45 to 54 cohort has decreased from 16.8% to 14.6%.
-By 2041, demographic modeling projects significant changes in Alligator's age profile.
-The 75 to 84 cohort is expected to grow by 84%, adding 259 residents to reach 569.
-Residents aged 65 and older are projected to represent 76% of the population growth.
-Meanwhile, population declines are anticipated for the 35-44 and 5-14 age cohorts.
+Alligator's median age is 47 years, significantly higher than the Rest of NT average of 31 and considerably older than the Australian median of 38.
+Compared to the Rest of NT average, the 65-74 cohort is notably over-represented at 15.2% locally, while the 25-34 age group is under-represented at 11.6%.
+This 65-74 concentration is well above the national average of 9.4%.
+According to the 2021 Census, the 75 to 84 age group has grown from 3.9% to 6.5% of the population, while the 45 to 54 cohort has declined from 16.8% to 14.6%.
+By 2041, demographic modeling suggests Alligator's age profile will evolve significantly.
+The 75 to 84 cohort is projected to grow by 84%, adding 259 residents to reach 569.
+Residents aged 65 and older represent 76% of anticipated growth, while population declines are projected for the 35-44 and 5-14 cohorts.